Children are introduced to drawing at a very early age.

 Once the scribbling stage has come to an end, children learn to better control their drawing instruments as their fine motor and observational skills develop.

-Extra-curricular drawing lessons complement art lessons given in primary school and give the child a good opportunity to develop their relationship with art as they find their talents and broaden their creative outlook.
+Extra-curricular drawing lessons online complement art lessons given in primary school and give the child a good opportunity to develop their relationship with art as they find their talents and broaden their creative outlook.

 Before you start thinking about children's art lessons, your child should have already developed certain drawing skills.